UtrechtUniversity/SWORDS-UU/README.md

 }
 ```

-Use this citation for citing the SWORDS template.
+To cite the SWORDS project and the SWORDS template, use

 ```
 @software{de_Bruin_Scan_and_revieW_2021,
 author = {de Bruin, Jonathan and Quach, Keven and Slewe, Christopher and Lamprecht, Anna-Lena},